annembrown/design595/coure_outline.md

 - Quality of technical components
 - Quality / quantity of class participation
 ## Grading
-90% Project work & development
+90% Project Work & Development
-10% In-class assignments Research documentation / portfolio & professionalism
+10% In-class Assignments Research Documentation, Portfolio & Professionalism

 Projects for the final portfolio may be revised, the final grade will be a combination devised from the original and revised versions.
 Students will provide a description and list revisions made.

 Portions of grades may be arrived at using non-mathematical means.
-## Fine Print
-A number of online resources that can be used to support projects, assigments and further learning can be found here: https://github.com/annembrown/design595/blob/main/resources.md.

-## The grading system at the University of Alberta is as follows:
+#### The grading system at the University of Alberta is as follows:
 A+ / A / A- = Excellent
 B+ / B / B- = Good
 C+ / C / C- = Satisfactory